-In the summer months of 2013, 2016 and in 2018 I made three journeys to France to visit and photograph the remains of the massive Third Reich construction project commonly known as the Atlantikwall.
+In the summer months of 2013, 2016 and my latest visit, I made three journeys to France to visit and photograph the remains of the massive Third Reich construction project commonly known as the Atlantikwall.
 You will notice the spelling of Atlantic ends in a “K” which is the German way of spelling it.

 The 2013 visit concentrated solely on the Normandy region with a primary focus on Omaha Beach and the surrounding coastal batteries both Kreigsmarine and Heer (Navy & Army).
 The 2016 visit was more expansive concentrating on several key areas which included the Pas de Calais, Oye Plage, Gravelines, Marck, Dunkerque, Grand-Fort-Philippe and a number of other areas which will be touched upon as you make your way through this section.
 I also took the long but beautiful drive from Audinghen to Arromanches in Normandy.
 My second visit to the Normandy region touched again on Omaha Beach but focused on the British and Canadian Beaches as well.
 A number of open air bunker museums were visited as well as the varying bunkers that dot the surrounding region.